There's only one Shaquille O'Neal.

 Copies of the Upper Deck Shaq rookie in Gem-Mint (PSA 10) condition average $2000+ at auction.

 The card is by no means rare, PSA has graded over 11,000 copies, but due to the borderless black background, PSA 10 copies are very tough.

-In terms of Shaq rookie insert cards, the most valuable is his 1992 Stadium Club, Member's Choice insert.
+In terms of Shaq's rookie insert cards, the most valuable is his 1992 Stadium Club, Member's Choice insert.
 PSA 10 copies have sold for over $13,000 at auction.

 What's The Rarest Shaq Rookie Card?

-In examining Shaq's most popular base rookie and insert cards, the rarest is his 1992 Stadium Club #201 Member's Choice card.
-There are only 470 PSA graded copies.
+In examining Shaq's most popular base rookie and insert cards, his 1992 Stadium Club #201 Member's Choice card is the rarest.

 See below for more grading data on Shaq's most popular rookie cards.